owodolab/py-graspi/_sources/pyGraspiFunctionality.rst.txt

 Functionality
 ==============================================

-**py-graspi** is a Python implemented version of GraSPI, which computes a library of descriptors for a segmented microstructure and computes descriptors that are relevant for organic solar cells performance.
+**Py-GraSPI** (Graph-based Structure Property Identifier) is a Python package designed to compute a comprehensive set of descriptors for segmented microstructures using a graph-based approach.

 **py-graspi** assumes that input microstructure is segmented into two phases: BLACK and WHITE.
 In our application, organic solar cells, BLACK pixels correspond to electron-donating materials,